"The

 his first tent.
 By 1953 he was on radio stations across the US, Mexico,

-driving in Knoxville, Tennessee and paid the fine so he could continue
+set him up.
+Rather than fight it Allen paid the fine so he could continue

-play on their part to save their reputation.
+a play on their part to save their reputation.
 He resigned and continued

 the ministry.
 He also resigned from the "Voice of Healing"